-The integration of facial recognition systems with mobile security has been advantageous to consumers and mobile companies alike.
-Many people store critical information on their phones, and criminals are increasingly targeting mobile users to steal and hack their phones to gain this information.
+The integration of facial recognition technology with mobile security has been advantageous to consumers and mobile companies alike.
+Many people store critical information on their phones, and criminals can easily steal and hack the phones to gain this information.

-With the introduction of facial recognition systems, many phone manufacturers are making face IDs a method of identification for users to access their phones.
-The intention is to protect personal data and ensure that sensitive data is inaccessible to those with malicious intent.
+With the introduction of facial recognition technology, many phone manufacturers are making face IDs a method of identification for users to access their phones.
+It ensures the protection of personal data and ensures that sensitive data is inaccessible to those with malicious intent.

 Apple is considered a pioneer in facial recognition for smartphones.
 It enabled its users to unlock their phones using Face ID and access specific locked apps, and even pay for various services just by scanning their face with the phone front camera.

 Snapchat, another phone app, has also utilized facial recognition to make fun and creative filters for people to enjoy.
 It has led to widespread usage of specially created filters that detect your facial features and adapt accordingly.

 One of the most widespread uses of Face Authentication is to authenticate users to their own devices.
 In this case "face matching" and "liveness detection" are performed locally on the handset.
 Another emerging usage model is to perform Face Authentication on the server.
 This means that the biometric templates are stored on the server and the face matching operation is done on the server.
 This is mostly true in industries that require KYC (Know Your Customer) law and regulations.
 Some banks and financial institutions need to confirm the identity of the user directly through the face image stored on the server and not through the usage of their phone.